 No matter how many years pass, when you read the books, the characters, scenes and action that you see in your imagination will be relevant to your time period.
-In contrast, the movies get dated and their special effects eventually look old-fashioned.
+In contrast, the movies get dated, and their special effects eventually look old-fashioned.
 It happened with Star Wars, after all.
 Plus, the images of the characters you create in your head remain unchanged, keeping the stories timeless.
 The actors in all of the Harry Potter movies, however, inevitably age and move on to other roles.
-Seeing a grown-up Daniel Radcliffe and Emma Watson in other movies or entertainment news, takes away part of the charm of their original roles when we go back to view them again.
+Seeing a grown-up Daniel Radcliffe and Emma Watson in other movies or entertainment news takes away part of the charm of their original roles when we go back to view them again.

-Three reasons why the movies are better than the books
+The movies are better than the books

 The characters come to life

 When you read the books, it takes time to learn each character’s traits and features until they appear in your mind.
 When you watch the movies, however, you get the full force of each character’s persona the first time they appear on screen.
 Plus, while not all characters are fully developed in the book, the actors’ personalities shine through in each movie, no matter how minor their parts.
 Not to mention the inspired casting for the movies.
-Kenneth Branagh as Gilderoy Lockhart in book 2, for example, makes more of the phony teacher than Rowling could.
+Kenneth Branagh as Gilderoy Lockhart in book two, for example, makes more of the phony teacher than Rowling could.
 Ralph Fiennes as Voldemort gave more menace to the part than the print villain.
 And Julie Walters made Molly Weasley into everyone’s dream mother.